eunjeeSung/StoryGAN/README.md

 ## Inference

-1. Set `code/cfg/vist_test.yml` for the Ganilla-processed VIST dataset.
+1. Set `code/cfg/vist_test.yml` to use the Ganilla-processed VIST dataset.

 2. Set `ENCODINGS_FILE`, `PICKLE_FILE`, and `LABEL_FILE` inside `code/vist_data.py` to the path to the sentence encoding files
 (*Under construction)